What Is a Product?

-In comes the product manager: the person responsible for planning and maintaining the product, whether physical or virtual, throughout its lifecycle.
+They are responsible for planning and maintaining the product, whether physical or virtual, throughout its lifecycle.

 They may influence whether someone decides on one product over another.

 What Are the Examples of Product?

 Dozens, if not hundreds, of computer chips control the vehicle’s engine, dashboard screen, and other electronic parts.

 Several companies began offering their printers for low prices several years ago.

 As a result, the owners had to replace ink cartridges frequently during the year.

 The printer was more of a promotional tool to the firm that manufactured and supplied it.

-What are the Types of Customers Products Target?
+What are the Types of Customer Products?

-Some are new to marketing, some are new to the company, and some that are entirely novel and create new markets.
+Some are new to marketing, some are new to the company, and some are so novel that they create new markets.

-Products can target many different segments, but two umbrella terms generally can cover a wide swath of products: Consumer and Business.
+However, the two umbrella terms that cover a wide swath of products are Consumer and Business.

 Products For Consumers